leadmocha/libsbsdig/README.md

 TSBSSimEvent:
 Holds the data structure to fill the output file.
-The data structure is the following (to be completed as the library progresses)
+The data structure is the following (to be completed as the library progresses).

   // Event identification
   Int_t     fRunID;               // Run number